If you buy an unlimited alcoholic beverages package from your cruise line, can it change the terms later? That’s what Joan Barrett wants to know.

 The answer?
 No. The daily 15-alcoholic drink limit is firm.
 There is no unlimited alcoholic beverages package.

 Barrett then threatened to never use Princess Cruises again.
 (You can probably guess how that turned out.)

 “I told [the executive] that I would never take another Princess cruise and would advise all of my friends and family not to do so either,” Barrett recalled.
-“That executive just said that was my choice, but Princess would not be honoring the unlimited portion of this promotion.”
+“That executive just said that was my choice.
+But Princess would not be honoring the unlimited alcoholic beverages portion of this promotion.”

 Reaching the top Princess executives, Barrett says she found nobody sympathetic to her plight.
-And that is when she turned to our advocates hoping that we could reach out to Princess on her behalf.
+And that is when she turned to Elliott Advocacy hoping that we could reach out to Princess on her behalf.

-“It is that promotion that made our decision to go on a Princess Cruise rather than another cruise line,” she complained to our advocates.
+“It is that unlimited alcoholic beverages promotion that made our decision to go on a Princess Cruise rather than another cruise line,” she complained to our advocates.
 “I am requesting your help in getting this promotion for us.”

 Although we love to reach successful resolutions for the consumers who contact us, this case had our advocacy team a bit astonished.